Ngandjia/Lungs_Classification/README.md

 (3,224,224)
 \]

-and progressively transforms it through convolution, ReLU, max pooling, \(1\times1\) channel-mixing convolutions, average pooling, and a final \(4\times4\) convolution.
+and progressively transforms it through convolution, ReLU, max pooling, 1 x 1 channel-mixing convolutions, average pooling, and a final 4 x 4 convolution.

 The spatial progression for one image is: